 CHANGES TO THIS NOTICE

 We reserve the right to change this Notice concerning our Privacy Practices affecting all the health information that we now maintain as well as information that we may receive in the future.
-We will provide you with the revised Notice by making it available to you upon request and by posting it at our service sites.
-We also will post the revised Notice on our website.
+We will provide you with the revised Notice by making it available to you, upon request, and by posting it at our service sites.
+We will also post the revised Notice on our website.

 We welcome an opportunity to address any concerns that you may have regarding the privacy of your health information.
 If you believe that the privacy of your health information has been violated, you may file a complaint with our Patient Care Advocate/Representative, HIPAA Liaison or with the Secretary of the U.S. Department of Health and Human Services.

 You may contact the Patient Advocate/Representative or HIPAA Liaison, who will assist you, by contacting the Operator at any of our facilities or offices and requesting the Patient Advocate/Representative or HIPAA Liaison.
 The Patient Advocate/Representative or HIPAA Liaison may also be contacted for any questions concerning this Notice.

 It is important to note that requests or complaints must be made to the hospital or office where your privacy concern arose.
 Any requests or complaints made will not be deemed to be filed with any of the other hospitals or providers covered by or addressed in this Joint Notice.

 Be assured that filing a complaint will have no impact on your care or result in penalty or retaliation of any kind.

 For more information concerning this Notice or any of our locations, please access our website at www.bjc.org or call (314) 362-9355 or 1 (800) 932-0936.